Table of contents

 Proof of Work

-Proof of Work is a mining protocol, which is also used by cryptos, such as Bitcoin, that requires a lot of mining power in order to compute the algorithms.
+Proof of Work is a mining protocol used by Bitcoin, which also requires a lot of mining power to compute the algorithms.
 Depending on the network’s mining difficulty, such mining requires setting up physical hardware rigs made out of ASIC miners or graphic cards.

 Proof of Stake

-Proof of Stake does not require physical hardware; instead, producing new coins through staking, a process in which network users hold their coins and leave their computer on.
+Proof of Stake does not require physical hardware.
+Instead, it produces new coins through staking, a process in which the network users hold their coins, leaving their computers on.
 Staking rewards are new coins generated by minimum computing power.

 Proof of Capacity

-Proof of Capacity is a consensus algorithm which instead of using ASICs computation to verify transactions, makes use of hard drives and storage.
-This is why this consensus model is used for hard drive mining.
+Proof of Capacity is a consensus algorithm that uses hard drives and storage instead of ASIC miners to verify transactions, and that’s why this consensus model is often used for hard drive mining.
 It stores all the possible combinations on the mining storage devices, even before the mining starts.

 This mining system consists of two parts: plotting and mining.

-Proof-of-Storage, also known as proof-of-space or PoS, uses free disk space like PoC, but this protocol uses the free memory space to create decentralized cloud storage instead of generating new blocks.
+Proof-of-Space, also known as proof-of-storage or PoS, uses free disk space like PoC, but this protocol uses the free memory space to create decentralized cloud storage instead of generating new data blocks.

-In this storage system, users rent their HDD space to other users, and disk space owners are able to mine cryptocurrency using the blockchain’s resources.
-Unlike PoC blockchains, PoS blockchains give out cryptocurrency mining rewards by using the monthly payments received from space renting services.
+In this storage system, users rent their HDD space to other users and disk space owners can mine cryptocurrency using the blockchain’s resources.
+Unlike PoC blockchains, PoS blockchains give cryptocurrency mining rewards using the monthly payments received from space renting services.